BlockchainCommons/Research/README.md

 _Also see our [Testimony](https://github.com/BlockchainCommons/Testimony/blob/master/README.md) and our [Blockchain Commons Proposals](https://github.com/BlockchainCommons/bcps/blob/master/README.md)._

+Please feel free to submit your own _Drafts_ of BCRs for interoperable specifications to this repo as PRs, as follows.

 ### BCR Number

 Please number all Bitcoin Research BCRs with a four-digit number representing the current year (`YYYY`) followed by a three-digit sequence number for that year (`SSS`).
 For example: `bcr-2020-001` is the first BCR for 2020, `bcr-2020-017` is the 17th, and `bcr-2021-001` is the first BCR for 2021.